user8595/blog/content/about.md

 - Racing games, especially the Gran Turismo series (2 & 4).

 - VSRG games, although not so often for now.
-Mainly on [Etterna](https://etternaonline.com/) (but offline), but also played osu!mania and of course, FNF.
+Mainly on [Etterna](https://etternaonline.com/), but also played [osu!mania](https://osu.ppy.sh/users/27814400) and of course, [FNF](https://ninja-muffin24.itch.io/funkin).
   - Highest MSD i've beaten is (probably) 15-low 16s, but now i barely could beat 14s.
 So yes, i'm still a beginner.

 In short, i like playing video games.
 I just played too much genres of this particular subject.